sathvikask0/Coding-Interview-Prep/README.md

 ## How to use this?
-### Simply go to the individual topic files - I have tried to include as much information as possible :
+### Simply go to the individual topic files in TopicWiseQuestions folder - I have tried to include as much information as possible :
 1. The links needed to see that question
 2. Minimalistic & Commented Code
 3. Tried to order in terms of difficulty - You can choose to follow any order ofcourse.
 Given order is suggested.